chenyukang/rubytt/README.md

 # Rubytt

-Rubytt is an Ruby code analyzer, especially for Rails app.
+Rubytt is an static Ruby code analyzer, especially for Rails app.

 1. The basic ideas comes from [rubysonar](https://github.com/yinwang0/rubysonar), but with more the help of analyis on db/schema.rb, we may get more types for the code annotation.